anooruddh/devops/k8s-readme.md

 - It selects other resources based on labels

 - It demands that there needs to be at least one pod running.

+# A DaemonSet container has to service all targeted containers in a cluster node, whereas a Sidecar container can only service focus on containers in its pod.